-- 1. A peremptory challenge of a private evaluator appointed by the court is not allowed. - 2.
-A party may challenge an evaluator for cause by noticed motion upon a substantial showing that the evaluator is biased or prejudiced against one of the parties or otherwise unable to render a fair and impartial evaluation. - F. Withdrawing from a Case.
+1. There shall be no peremptory challenges allowed for a private evaluator appointed by the court.

+2. A party may challenge an evaluator for cause by noticed motion upon a substantial showing that the evaluator is biased or prejudiced against one of the parties or otherwise unable to render a fair and impartial evaluation.

+F. Withdrawing from a Case.
 A private evaluator may petition the court to withdraw from the case for good cause by delivering a letter addressed to the trial judge assigned to the case stating the reasons for their request.
 A copy of the letter must also be served on all parties and minor's counsel.
-Any objections to the request to withdraw must be filed with the court and served on the evaluator, all parties, and minor's counsel, within 10 court days of notice of the petition to withdraw.
+Any objections to the request to withdraw must be filed with the court and served on the evaluator, all parties, and minor's counsel, within ten court days of notice of the petition to withdraw.
 Based on the court's review of the petition and any objections, the court may schedule a hearing or decide the matter by issuing an ex parte order.
-All withdrawals require a court order. - G. Ex Parte Communications.
-Ex-parte communications between an attorney, including minor's counsel, and the court-appointed evaluator, are governed by Family Code sections 216 and 1818 and California Rules of Court, rule 5.235. - H. Complaints.
-Complaints about an evaluator must be in writing and addressed to the supervising judge of the family law division.
-Complaints must be as specific as possible in describing what the evaluator did or did not do.
-The supervising judge, or his/her designee(s), will investigate, evaluate and respond to the complaint in due course.
-A complaint cannot be based on a party's or an attorney's dissatisfaction or disagreement with the evaluator's conclusions or a related court order.
+All withdrawals require a court order.

+G. Ex Parte Communications.
+Ex-parte communications between an attorney, including minor's counsel, and the court-appointed evaluator, are governed by Family Code sections 216 and 1818.

+H. Complaints.
+Complaints about an evaluator must be in writing and addressed to the Supervising Judge of the Family Court.
+Complaints shall be as specific as possible in describing what the evaluator did or did not do.
+The Supervising Judge or his/her designees will investigate, evaluate and respond to the complaint in due course.
+A complaint may not be based on a party or an attorney's dissatisfaction or disagreement with the evaluator's conclusions or a related court order.

 (Adopted 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2010; Renum. & Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Rev. 1/1/2016; Renum.
-1/1/2017)
+1/1/2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2010; Renum. & Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013)

-Supervised Visitation Providers.
+Supervised Visitation Monitors